amoryweinzierl/smuCode/README.md

 lib - the data structures I "harcoded" in order to mimic already existing data structures.

-Final Project - description in folder (in header)
+Search Engine - description in folder (in header)

 SMURF - description in folder (in header)